JaimeMitchell/memory/README.md

 ## Bugs that have come up:

 1. CHALLENGE: Imgs can be clicked on AFTER they are matched, so they are back in the play deck.
 If they are double clicked they can enter the wonCards Array WITHOUT their match, leaving one card left at the end of the came.
 Worse is when this happens to multiple cards leaving unmatched pairs.
-   SOLUTION: In the checkForMatch function, add an or-conditional making the if-statement a compound conditional checking for BOTH image source and data-id number of elements clicked.
+   SOLUTION: In the checkForMatch function, add an &&-conditional making the if-statement a compound conditional checking for BOTH image source and data-id number of elements clicked.
 If the element has the same src path BUT different IDs then it's a match.

 2. CHALLENGE: Above solution now freezes the matched cards to their images, meaning they aren't set to the black.jpg to blend into the background, AND every card after the first match freezes when clicked and doesn't turn back over.
    RUBBERDUCK: My idea is to delete the matched cards from the array completely from game play and not associate them with image src "black.jpg".
 This also allows me to change the background at will without having to match 28 images to it.